 Situation 3: Obscure and Weird Products

-Other products in this situation are automatic window washers (the device moves on the window by itself).
-Or one-wheel scooters.
-Anything that is of weird so that you need the opportunity to tell a more complicated story to the consumer.
+Other products in this weird and obscure category are automatic window washers (the device moves on the window by itself).
+And one-wheel scooters.
+If something is weird, the merchant needs the opportunity to tell a more complicated story to the consumer.

 Situation 4: New and Niche Products

 That’s most of the list.
-The last two situations are just sort of interesting.
+The last two situations are particularly interesting.

-- There are spaces for online-online companies.
-Both Ninebot (one wheels and karts) and OnePlus (smartphones) have spaces in the E-Space, which are their only physical retail spaces anywhere.
+- Both Ninebot (one wheels and karts) and OnePlus (smartphones) have spaces in the E-Space.
+And these were their only physical retail spaces anywhere.

-- There are spaces just for fun stuff that bring people into the store.
-There is a large gaming areas where you can play online.
-And where esports teams can have competitions.
+- There are quite a few spaces just for fun stuff, which brings people into the store.
+For example, there was a large gaming areas where you can play online.
+And where esports teams have competitions.
 This is likely to bring in younger consumers.

-So let’s say there are 6 situations where experiential retail version 1.0 has a pretty compelling impact.
+So let’s say there are 6 situations where experiential retail version 1.0 had a pretty compelling impact.